 Memorandum of Understanding between the Government of Georgia and US pharmaceutical company Gilead Science Inc. was signed on April 21, 2015.
 As a result, Georgia started unprecedented Hepatitis C Elimination Program in the World.

-In April 2016, The Government of Georgia and the company "Gilead" signed a long-term agreement on the continuous provision for 0 price of the new generation of hepatitis C medicines by Gilead Science Inc., until the elimination of hepatitis C in Georgia.
+In April 2016, The Government of Georgia and the company "Gilead" signed a long-term agreement on the continuous provision for zero price of the new generation of hepatitis C medicines by Gilead Science Inc., until the elimination of hepatitis C in Georgia.

 In August 2016, a long-term strategy for elimination of hepatitis C (2016-2020) was developed to achieve the ultimate goal of eliminating the hepatitis C. Strategy sets forth the following targets, to be reached by 2020:

-90% of HCV infected persons have been tested for their infection
+90% of HCV infected persons have been tested for their infection,

 95% of people with chronic infection have received treatment, and